tagspaces/documentation/docs/tutorials/wasabi-locations.md

 ![Create a bucket in wasabi](wasabi-locations/create-bucket.png)

-After clicking the "NEXT" button you will see the a page where you can enable some optional feature such logging or object locking.
+After clicking the "NEXT" button you will see a page where you can enable some optional features such as logging or object locking.

 ![Set options for the wasabi bucket](wasabi-locations/create-bucket-properties.png)

-When finish the bucket creation wizard the newly created bucket will appear in the bucket section.
+When you finish the bucket creation wizard the newly created bucket will appear in the bucket section.

 ## Create an access policy